adamgamble/github_concern/README.markdown

 You can adjust the lambda to fit your needs for determining a user.

+You need to create tables to store the commits and pushes that the github web hook is going to be sending you.
 Run this command to install the migrations:

     rake github_concern_engine:install:migrations